-In winter, amplitude evolution follows the paradigm of downstream baroclinic development: on average, troughs and ridges first grow by downstream development, i.e., the quasi-barotropic term, followed by a maximum of baroclinic growth approximately one day later (Figure 7a,b).
-This signal is not clearly evident in summer, when the baroclinic term is substantially smaller than in winter (cf. (Figure 7c,d and Figure 7a,b), consistent with the seasonal differences in the spatial composites discussed above (Figure 3).
+In winter, amplitude evolution follows the paradigm of downstream baroclinic development: on average, troughs and ridges first grow by downstream development, i.e., the quasi-barotropic term, followed by a maximum of baroclinic growth approximately 1 d later (Fig. 7a, b).
+This signal is not clearly evident in summer, when the baroclinic term is substantially smaller than in winter (cf. (Figs. 7c, d and a, b), consistent with the seasonal differences in the spatial composites discussed above (Fig. 3).
 While reduced baroclinic growth during summer is not an unexpected results, the new aspect here is that the baroclinic term in summer exhibits on average much less relation to the amplitude evolution than in winter.
 The occurrence and the characteristics of downstream baroclinic development in the composites will be investigated in some more detail in Sect.
 5.2.

 A difference in the evolution of troughs and ridges is that the maximum amplitude of ridges occurs on average when the quasi-barotropic term has already turned negative, whereas the maximum amplitude of troughs occurs while this term is still positive.
-This difference arises because the divergent term is positive for ridges but negative for troughs (cf. Figure 7a,b and Figure 7c,d).
-This consistent amplification and weakening by the divergent term, respectively, is the most striking difference between ridges and troughs, in both summer and winter, consistent with the results from the spatial composites discussed in section 4.
+This difference arises because the divergent term is positive for ridges but negative for troughs (cf. Fig. 7a, b and c, d).
+This consistent amplification and weakening by the divergent term, respectively, is the most striking difference between ridges and troughs, in both summer and winter, consistent with the results from the spatial composites discussed in Sect.
+4.

-The impact of the divergent flow is dominated by the term $PV'(\nabla \cdot \mathbf{v}{div})$ in Equation 6 (not shown), i.e., ridge amplification implies an increase of the spatial scale of the ridge anomaly and the weakening of troughs implies a decrease of the spatial scale of the trough anomaly.
-Differences in the spatial scale of troughs and ridges are a well known feature and can be explained to lowest order by (dry) semi-geostrophic theory (Hoskins, 1975; Wolf and Wirth, 2015).
-Semi-geostrophic theory extends quasi-geostropic theory by including the ageostrophic wind in the advection of geostrophic momentum, from which the asymmetry between troughs and ridges eventually arises.
+The impact of the divergent flow is dominated by the term $PV'(\nabla \cdot \mathbf{v}{div})$ in Eq.
+(6) (not shown); i.e., ridge amplification implies an increase in the spatial scale of the ridge anomaly, and the weakening of troughs implies a decrease in the spatial scale of the trough anomaly.
+Differences in the spatial scale of troughs and ridges are a wellknown feature and can be explained to lowest order by (dry) semi-geostrophic theory (Hoskins, 1975; Wolf and Wirth, 2015).
+Semi-geostrophic theory extends quasi-geostrophic theory by including the ageostrophic wind in the advection of geostrophic momentum, from which the asymmetry between troughs and ridges eventually arises.
 The divergent flow contributes to the ageostrophic wind.
 While dry theory explains the ridge-trough asymmetry to lowest order, our results show that other processes that lead to upper-level divergence, most notably latent heat release, contribute further to the observed asymmetry.

-The maximum amplitude of ridges is on average associated with a maximum of the divergent term (Figure 7a,c), indicating that the maximum amplitude of ridges is strongly related to ridge building by upper-level divergent outflow.
+The maximum amplitude of ridges is on average associated with a maximum of the divergent term (Fig. 7a, c), indicating that the maximum amplitude of ridges is strongly related to ridge building by upper-level divergent outflow.
 This mechanism for ridge amplification has been given much attention in the literature (see references in the introduction).
 In contrast, the impact of the divergent flow on troughs has, to our knowledge, previously been examined only for few individual cases (e.g., Pantillon et al., 2013; Teubler and Riemer, 2016) and in an idealized scenario (Riemer and Jones, 2014).
-The strong weakening of troughs after their maximum amplitude is associated with a minimum in the divergent term (Figure 7c,d), indicating that the divergent flow has a particularly detrimental impact on trough amplitude during this part of a trough's life cycle.
-Our results thus provide evidence that, on average, upper-level divergent flow contributes systematically to the amplitude evolution of troughs also.
+The strong weakening of troughs after their maximum amplitude is associated with a minimum in the divergent term (Fig. 7c, d), indicating that the divergent flow has a particularly detrimental impact on trough amplitude during this part